 GoPro is the 800-pound gorilla in action cameras, offering the most popular and capable action cameras that you can buy today.
 This popularity is well warranted, as GoPro HERO cameras are durable, light-weight, and offer great image quality and features.

-The best GoPro is the 12-megapixel HERO 8, which can record at 4K resolution and 30 fps.
-But if you want something cheaper, you can get a great deal on the 11-megapixel HERO3 Plus, which can capture 720p video and starts at just $105 on Swappa.
+One of the best GoPro cameras you can get today is the 12-megapixel HERO 8, which can record at 4K resolution and 30 fps.
+But if you want something significantly cheaper, you can get a great deal on the 11-megapixel HERO3 Plus, which can capture 720p video and starts at just $59 on Swappa.
 Both cameras can capture ultra-wide video and are extremely durable.
-Alternatively, if you want something with better image quality but a slightly less rugged housing, you can pick up a 4K-capable Samsung Gear 360 2017 4K for just $125 on Swappa.
+Alternatively, if you want something with better image quality but a slightly less rugged housing, you can pick up a 4K-capable DJI Osmo Pocket for just $200 on Swappa.

 Best cameras for kids